6 Things Every B2B Cold Caller Must Do

 “The reason for my call is we've been working with people like yourself, and these are the things that we've been helping them with…”

-Your cold calls will be much more successful if you lead with your product’s value, rather than reeling off a list of features.
+Consider your cold calling success rates.
+Your calls will be much more successful if you lead with your product’s value, rather than reeling off a list of features.

 What is the 3 no’s rule?